th-schwarz/C5Connector.Java/README.md

 * 0.3-SNAPSHOT
   * updated jackson to 2.2.2
   * issue #14 IconResolver must respect the properties of 'icons'-section
+  * issue #13 Implementation of the upload properties
   * issue #11 Simplify the connector API
   * issue #10 Revision of the JSON-responses
   * issue #9 A directory couldn't be deleted
   * issue #5 Configuration of the filemanager in pure Java
-  * issue #3 Implementation of the upload#fileSizeLimit

 * 0.2
   * restructured FilemanagerIconResolver to get an easier access for embedded applications